-Your month of aquatic adventures begin with a Surf Rescue Bronze Medallion certification course taught by expert Aussie lifeguards.
+Your month of aquatic adventures begin with a challenging but very rewarding Surf Rescue Bronze Medallion certification course taught by expert Aussie lifeguards.
 Living within walking distance of the beach, develop valuable skills in the fields of surf rescue, ocean safety, and first aid.
 Take surf lessons taught by local experts.
 Next, spend three days aboard a yacht in Moreton Bay, learn the basics of sailing, and earn a Royal Yachting Association certificate.
 Learn about knots and sailing techniques by day and relax under a sky of endless stars at night.

 More adventures await in the city of Cairns, the gateway to the world-famous Great Barrier Reef.
 Check out the intricately connected ecosystem of the Daintree Rainforest, the world’s oldest surviving rainforest.
 Embark on a multi-day dive boat trip and obtain your Open Water Diver certification.
 Before finishing your semester, experience Sydney.
 Visit stunning harbors and the famous opera house, take an optional climb atop the Sydney Harbour Bridge.
 By the end of your journey, you’ll have more than just photos of these rewarding and exhilarating three months.